-If required to be fitted, check with owner to confirm a risk assessment is undertaken.
+If required to be fitted, check with owner to confirm a risk assessment has been undertake

-8. Pressure Relief Device (Safety Valve).
+8. Pressure Relief Device (Safety Valve)

-8.1 Pressure Only Relief Device.
+8.1 Pressure Only Relief Device

-- Leaks.
+- Leaks

-- Cracked or broken.
+- Cracked or broken

-- Dent or bent and not fit for purpose.
+- Dent or bent and not fit for purpose

-- Pressure or flow rating not according to the tank specification.
+- Pressure or flow rating not according to the tank specification/type approval

-- Pressure setting not according to device markings.
+- Pressure setting not according to device markings

-- Markings not readable or missing.
+- Markings not readable or missing

-- Contamination.
+- Contamination

-- Corrosion.
+- Corrosion

-- Missing parts.
+- Missing parts

-- Missing or defective TIR /customs sealing ring.
+- Missing or defective TIR /customs sealing ring

-- Improper parts, repairs, seals or gaskets.
+- Improper repairs, parts, materials.